nojhan/colout/README.md

 * `-P DIR`, `--palettes-dir DIR`:
   Search for additional palettes (*.gpl files) in this directory.

-* `-r`, `--resources`:
+* `-r TYPE(S)`, `--resources TYPE(S)`:
-  Print the names of all available colors, styles, themes and palettes.
+  Print the names of available resources.
+Use a comma-separated list of resources names (styles, colors, special, themes, palettes, colormaps or lexers), use 'all' to print everything.
-  A bug currently made it mandatory to use an additional dummy argument to this option to make it work correctly, use `-r x`.

 * `-s`, `--source`:
   Interpret PATTERN as source code readable by the Pygments library.
 If the first letter of PATTERN